How to Remove Google Reviews (2026 Guide)

 "Thank you for your feedback, [Name].
 We take every customer's experience seriously and are sorry to hear this did not meet your expectations.
 We would like to make this right.
 Please contact us at [email/phone] so we can discuss this directly."

 This works because it acknowledges the concern, does not get defensive, and moves the conversation offline where you can actually resolve it.
-For more examples, see our guide to responding to negative reviews with 20 templates.
+For more examples, see our guide to responding to negative reviews with 20 templates, or browse our full library of 75 Google review response examples organized by star rating and industry.

 2. Get More Positive Reviews